 1. It can be a rough day: 22 miles is not the furthest day hike nor is 6,100′ the most climbing but both are serious undertakings and combined with the altitude, this trail really wears on you.
 Unless you are one of those epic trail runners who can crush it in a half day, spacing things out is nice on the feet — and everything else.

 2. There’s less chance to acclimate: Even with a few days at Whitney Portal, there’s still a very real chance of the altitude getting to you which is miserable and can very well send you back down (happened to my friend on our first attempt.)
 Sleeping at 12,000′ at Trail Camp after a night or two at the Portal however, that’s a sweet way to get yourself in sync.

 3. Enjoy the view: Above all else, long, tough day hikes tend to mean little time and less interest in enjoying what’s around you.
 The Whitney Zone is an incredible place, obviously with a 360-view up top but also great vistas along the trail.
 Having a few days gives the chance to take it in, stare at the stars miles, even to explore another part of the park beyond just the summit route.

 So I say forget the day hike.
 It may be harder to get an overnight permit but give it a shot and enjoy a more relaxed trip up the mountain with the time to take it all in.
-Or hey, forget the standard trail: take a longer approach in on another trail or head over to one of the guiding companies (sierra mountain guides, alpine institute, IMG, etc) and take on a sporty route for a different experience — and shorter climb.
+Or hey, forget the standard trail: take a longer approach in on another trail like the Mountaineers Route (if you have the experience for that) or head over to one of the guiding companies (sierra mountain guides, alpine institute, IMG, etc) and let them take you up a winter variation.

 More resources on Mount Whitney